sqlmapproject/sqlmap/Usage.md

             "time": "12:48:11"
         },
         {
-            "message": "testing 'AND boolean-based blind - WHERE or HAVING claus e'",
+            "message": "testing 'AND boolean-based blind - WHERE or HAVING clause e'",
             "level": "INFO",
             "time": "12:48:11"